Peter Berner: 2015-present: The Book of He and The B Team with Peter Berner

 Berner published his first book in November 2015.
-The Book of He (Finch Publishing) is a collection of original cartoons by Berner.
+The Book of He (Finch Publishing) is a collection of original cartoons.

-In 2016, Berner appeared on the Nine Network's comedy clip show 20 to One.
+In 2016, he appeared on the Nine Network's comedy clip show 20 to One.

-Berner returned to TV hosting duties in 2016 hosting The B Team with Peter Berner on Sky News Australia., a live weekly news comedy show.
-The B Team with Peter Berner premiered on Saturday 16 July 2016, and was shortly then extended to two nights a week.
+Berner returned to TV hosting duties in 2016 with The B Team with Peter Berner, a live weekly news comedy show, on Sky News Australia.
+The show premiered on Saturday 16 July 2016, and was soon extended to two nights a week.

 During this time Berner made appearances on Paul Murray Live, Good News Week, Studio 10 and Hughesy, We Have a Problem.